cellannotation/cas-tools/docs/cli.md

 Unflattens all content of a flattened AnnData file into a CAS JSON file and creates an unflattened AnnData file.

 **Key Features:**
-1. Parses command-line arguments for input AnnData file and optional JSON and output files.
+1. Parses command-line arguments for the input AnnData file and optional JSON and output files.
-2. Processes the input AnnData file and optionally a JSON file.
+2. Processes the input AnnData file and, optionally, a JSON file.
 3. Converts flattened AnnData content back to its unflattened version and creates corresponding CAS JSON files.
+4. Annotation Verification and Update:
+   - Uses a lookup dictionary (stored in the `uns` section of the AnnData file and generated in the export2cap step) to verify and update annotations.
+   - **Direct Update:** Annotations are updated when both the labelset-label pair and the generated cell hash (computed using labelset labels and `cell_ids`) match.
+   - **Discarding Mismatches:** If the labelset-label pair matches but the hashes do not, the annotation is discarded.
+   - **Handling Label Changes:** If the cell hash matches without a matching labelset-label pair, it suggests a possible label change, and the annotation is updated accordingly.
-4. Saves the unflattened AnnData and CAS JSON files to specified output locations.
+5. Saves the unflattened AnnData and CAS JSON files to the specified output locations.

 ```commandline
 cd src